 The PFM filter module comes factory set at 40Hz.
-See page 15 for details on changing the PFM modules.
-A complete range of frequencies is available from the factory and information is also available on building your own modules in Appendix A. Modules are also available from any AudioConrol car stereo dealer in a pinch.
+See page 19 for details on changing the PFM modules.
+A complete range of frequencies is available from the factory and information is also available on building your own modules in Appendix A.

-Final adjustment of The ArchitectTM Model 1250's boost/cut controls in each zone is best done with a one-third octave real time analyzer and pink noise test signal, but it can be done by ear, especially if you desire to emphasize certain frequencies.
+Final adjustment of The Model 710's boost/cut controls in each zone is best done with a one-third octave real time analyzer and pink noise test signal, but it can be done by ear, especially if you desire to emphasize certain frequencies.

-Six Zone System with Model 1250 and Preamp/Controller
+Six Zone System with The Architect and Preamp/Controller